This is a guide covering the best lenses for the Sony a7ii.

 5. Sigma 50mm f/1.4 DG HSM Art

-Sony’s very own Planar T* FE 50mm F.14 ZA optic is an excellent if expensive choice.
+Sony’s very own Planar T* FE 50mm F.14 ZA optic is an excellent choice.

-Emphasis on the expensive, because, well, not everyone can afford it.
-Luckily, for photographers who desperately need a wide f/1.4 aperture, the Sigma 50mm f/1.4 DG HSM Art is a capable alternative that comes at roughly around half the asking price of Sony’s very own offering.
+Not everyone can invest in this lens.
+Luckily, for photographers who desperately need a wide f/1.4 aperture, the Sigma 50mm f/1.4 DG HSM Art is a capable alternative.

 One of the first prime lenses by Sigma that they designated with the “Art” name as part of their Global Vision line-up, the Sigma 50mm f/1.4 DG HSM Art lens is a top-grade 50mm lens through and through.